j2-misc/AvernusWiki/content/3 - Session Notes/Session 16, 6 November 2024 - Title Pending.md

 The city grew fainter and fainter, the last thing they saw being [[The Companion]], still crackling in the red sky.
 ## On the way
 They spied a pair of [[Chain Devil|Chain Devils]] watching some strange, floating creature restrained by chains, bleeding black ichor onto the ground below it.
-A bat-like fiend with green skin and a clockwork breastplate interrogated the prisoner, shouting a mix of abyssal and infernal.
-Mekhi, having casted *tongues* earlier, understood what they were asking, something about demonic rifts in [[The Styx]].
+A [[Fetchtatter|bat-like fiend]] with green skin and a clockwork breastplate interrogated the prisoner, shouting a mix of abyssal and infernal.
+Mekhi, having casted *tongues* earlier, understood what they were asking, something about demonic rifts in [[The River Styx]].

 ![[Sibriex.png]]